 What is a diagnostic test kit?

 A diagnostic test kit is a collection of materials and reagents that are used for the detection and identification of specific substances or conditions in a sample.
-Diagnostic test kits can be used to detect a wide range of targets, including infectious agents, genetic mutations, drugs, hormones, and biomarkers, among others.

 A typical diagnostic test kit will contain a set of instructions for use, as well as all the necessary components to perform the test, such as sample collection devices, reagents, and testing strips or plates.
 Depending on the specific type of test, diagnostic test kits can be used to analyze a variety of sample types, including blood, urine, saliva, and other bodily fluids.